War in Ukraine: Support for children and families

 Psychosocial effects

 The war in Ukraine is robbing children of stability, safety, school, friends, family, a home and hopes for the future.
 The mental wounds of the war could affect children well into adulthood.
-To avert a generation of children scarred by the conflict, their mental health and psychosocial needs must be prioritised.
+To avert a generation of children scarred by the conflict, their mental health and psychosocial needs must be prioritized.
 This should include age-appropriate actions to provide nurturing care, build resilience, and especially for older children and adolescents, give them opportunities to voice their concerns and realize their own agency.

 Support must also be provided to parents and caregivers to help them deal with the distressing effects the war and displacement have had on them.
 This will ultimately equip them to also better support their children’s mental well-being.